Particleboard

 - Because particleboard is a type of unfinished composite panel made from residual wood fiber, such as chips and shavings, it is carefully value-engineered for each application.
 This results in product solutions that are substantially less expensive than alternatives.

-The American National Standard for Particleboard (ANSI A208.1) is the North American industry voluntary standard that classifies particleboard by physical, mechanical and dimensional characteristics as well as formaldehyde levels.
-The consensus-based Standard was developed through the sponsorship of the Composite Panel Association (CPA) in conjunction with producers, users and general interest groups.
-Copies of the Standard are available from CPA.
+The American National Standard Institute (ANSI) created a standard for particleboard.
+It is the North American industry’s voluntary standard that classifies particleboard by physical, mechanical, and dimensional characteristics as well as formaldehyde levels.
+The consensus-based Standard was developed through sponsorship by the Composite Panel Association (CPA) in conjunction with producers, users, and general interest groups.
+Also, various overlays and surface treatments have been shown to reduce product emissions significantly.
+For additional information about emissions, see the CPA Technical Bulletin “VOC Emission Barrier Effects.”

 Product Finder